Richard A. Smith (businessman)

-Richard Alan Smith (November 1, 1924 – September 9, 2020) was an American business executive who served as CEO of General Cinema Corporation.
+Richard Alan Smith (November 1, 1924 – September 9, 2020) was an American businessman who was CEO of General Cinema Corporation.

 Biography

 Smith was born in 1924 the son of Philip Smith.
 His father founded Midwest Drive-In Theaters which in 1941, operated 9 of 15 drive-in movie theaters in the U.S. In 1946, he joined his father's company.
 In 1947, the company was one of the first to open a theater in a shopping mall in Framingham, Massachusetts.
 By the 1950s, the Midwest Drive-In Theatres operated 53 drive-ins and branched out into other lines of business including the Richard's Drive-Ins restaurant chain, Amy Joe's Pancake Houses, and several bowling alleys in order to diversify their revenues which were under pressure as more people stayed home to watch television.
 In 1960, the company changed its name to General Drive-In Corp and went public on the New York Stock Exchange although Smith retained a controlling interest.
 His father died in 1961 and Richard succeeded him as CEO.
 Smith changed the company's name to General Cinema in 1964 to better reflect the shift in the industry away from drive-in theaters.

 Smith diversified and expanded the company through acquisitions.
 In the late 1960s, General Cinema began purchasing bottling franchises eventually becoming the largest independent bottler in the United States.
 In 1970, they purchased the Mann Theatres chain (founded by Ted Mann) for $6.6 million.
 In 1972, they purchased an interest in 47 indoor theaters in Louisiana and Florida from the Loews Corporation (founded by Laurence Tisch and Robert Tisch) for $16 million.
 Smith's diversification efforts paid off: in 1985, the bottling operations were 70% of operating profits and General Cinema marked its 12th straight year of operating profits (since Smith was appointed CEO, General Cinema had been profitable for 24 of 25 years).
 Smith also participated in greenmailing: he purchased a substantial interest in Heublein Inc. forcing it to find a friendly suitor earning Smith a substantial profit when he sold his shares.